 Doctors describe how bad your emphysema is by using what they call “stages.”
 They use two main methods to come up with this information -- the GOLD Emphysema Staging System and the BODE Index.
 Read on to learn more about each of them.

 The GOLD Emphysema Staging System

-- Exercise capacity (E), measured by how far a person with emphysema can walk in six minutes.
+Exercise capacity (E).
+This measures how far you can walk in 6 minutes.

 Studies show that the BODE Index gives doctors a better idea about your outcome (what they call a “prognosis”) than FEV1.
 And they can use those findings to see how well you’ll respond to medications, lung rehab therapy, and other treatments.

 Emphysema gets worse over time, and it affects everyone differently.
 That means there’s no way doctors can know for sure who long you can expect to live if you have it.

 Your doctor will use information about the stage of your disease to come up with the best treatment plan for your special case.